VPNL/stPRF/README.md

 ### (1) Synthetic timecourse generation
 The software takes stimulus information and a JSON file as input and generates synthetic timecourses with noise for the three different pRF models: `spatial`, `DN-ST`, and `CST`.

+**JSON file:** To compute spatiotemporal pRF models, the JSON file's temporal class must be specified.
+Three different types of pRF models can be used: spatial pRF model, CST model, and DN-ST model.
+The spatial pRF model is similar to the one-Gaussian pRF model but uses a higher temporal sampling resolution.
+CST and DN-ST models are spatiotemporal pRF models that have explicit temporal impulse response functions.

 ### (2) Solve pRF models
 Solve the parameters for each model(`spatial`, `DN-ST`, and `CST`).
 Synthetic timecourses generated for each model are solved by the same model.